The Best Bookshelf Speakers For 2025

 The opposite is true too.

-If you get one that’s too high, you’ll end up blowing the internals.
 I’ve personally found a good sensitivity rating to be between 83-96db.
 I feel like that’s the sweet spot to choose between.

-Oh yeah, and one quick bonus thing before we wrap up —while nowhere near as important as with subwoofers, the frequency response is also something you may want to at least be aware of.
-This is the sound range it’s capable of producing.
+Oh yeah, and one quick bonus thing before we wrap up — while nowhere near as important as with subwoofers, the frequency response is also something you’ll want to at least be aware of.

 Whew!
 Hopefully all of that helps in regards on how to actually choose the right bookshelf speaker.
-So the ones on this list adhere to all those things we talked about, while being fantastic choices overall.

 If you need help with actually setting them up, then I also did a post on that talking about the actual set up process. https://easyhometheater.net/how-to-set-up-a-home-theater